Our Staff

 B.S., Medical Technology, California State University Los Angeles, 1994

 Brian Gallagher has more than 25 years of experience in bench-scale and pilot-scale treatment studies.
-Brian has designed and fabricated numerous conventional and advanced pilot-scale water treatment processes including coagulation, flocculation, sedimentation, media filtration, advanced oxidation, ion exchange, membrane filtration, membrane bio-film reactors (MBfR), and sequencing batch reactors.
+Brian has designed and fabricated numerous conventional and advanced pilot-scale water treatment processes, including coagulation, flocculation, sedimentation, media filtration, advanced oxidation, ion exchange, membrane filtration, membrane bio-film reactors (MBfR), and sequencing batch reactors.
 These pilot-scale units have been stand-alone single processes or fully-integrated treatment trains.